pandalone/pandalone/README.rst

 - `OpenMDAO <http://openmdao.org/>`_:
   It has influenced pandalone's design.
   It is planned to interoperate by converting to and from it's data-types.
-  But it works on python-2 only and its architecture needs attending from programmers (no `setup.py`, no official test-cases).
+  But it is Python-2 only and its architecture needs attending from programmers (no `setup.py`, no official test-cases).

 - `PyDSTool <http://www2.gsu.edu/~matrhc/PyDSTool.htm>`_: